bwolmarans/nms-ansible-role/README.md

 # Ansible Playbook and example for NMS, NGINX, NGINX Agent, and ACM

-This is a set of roles for installing NGINX Management Suite (NMS) and NGINX+, NGINX Agent and also th NMS license, and optionally API Connectivity Manager (ACM).
+This is a set of roles for installing NGINX Management Suite (NMS) and NGINX+, NGINX Agent and also there is a role to install the NMS license, and a role to install API Connectivity Manager (ACM).
 There are also some example playbooks to try out the roles.

 Note: This role is still in active development.
 There may be unidentified issues and the role variables may change as development continues.